littlerobinson/symfony-json-to-form/README.md

-# Symfony Json Form
+# Symfony Json To Form

-Symfony Json Form is one of the ways to transform JSON data from a database field into an DTO object usable by a symfony form.
+`Symfony Json To Form` is one of the ways to transform JSON data from a database field into an DTO object usable by a symfony form.
 In the source example we have a field named `custom` who is a JSON object for customize website.
 It's possible to use with [easyadmin](https://github.com/EasyCorp/EasyAdminBundle).